 Step 3.
 Pass the National SLP Exam and Consider Earning the CCC-SLP Credential

 Next, you’ll need to register for the National Examination in Speech Language Pathology, the American Speech-Language-Hearing Association’s qualifying exam.
+The exam is administered by Praxis.
+You’ll need to register with Praxis to take the SLP exam (Praxis exam 5331).

-The test is made up of 132 questions, and you’ll need to score 162 out of 200 possible points to pass.
+This exam consists of 132 questions, and you’ll need to score 162 out of 200 possible points to pass.

 - Etiology of speech, including psychogenic and developmental factors